Doug-Colin/anki_for_vscode/using_anki_for_VSCode_ext.md

 CMD+Shift+P Anki: Send to Dirname Deck

 Hotkey (personal, not default):
-Cmd+Shift+S+D ('Send' + 'Dirname')
+Cmd+Shift+S+D ('S' for 'send' and 'D' for 'dirname')

+## If you wanted each of your Anki cards to have it's own file, you can create them in a single Markdown file and use a script to generate individual files for each.

-You can generate Anki cards from a single Markdown file that contains all of the cards and/or answers via the following awk script: awk '
+For example, the following awk script: awk '
 /^# banki_technical/ {
 if (filename) {